sneakers-the-rat/infrastructure/_sections/2_9_communication.md

 }
 ```

-We could make use of another linked data technology, [JSON-LD](https://json-ld.org/), that is an extension and format that is interoperable with the RDF links we have been using implicitly throughout, to note that this cell contains a reference to our dataset.
+We could make use of another linked data technology, [JSON-LD](https://json-ld.org/), that is an extension and format that is interoperable with the RDF links we have been using implicitly throughout, to note that this cell[^notebookcell] contains a reference to our dataset.
 Say we use a `@comms` ontology to denote the various parts of our communication system, and put that in the `metadata` field:

 ```json
 "metadata": {